go-outside-labs/story-protocol-takehome/literature_review/README.md

-#### Zero Knowledge Proofs for other Privacy-Enhanced Operations
+#### Zero Knowledge Proofs for Other Privacy-Enhanced Operations

-In the Story Protocol documentation, there is a hint on the applicability of ZKPs and cryptographic setups when [speaking of AI-generated Assets marketplaces](https://docs.storyprotocol.xyz/docs/ai-generated-assets-marketplace).
+In the Story Protocol documentation, there is a hint at the applicability of ZKPs and cryptographic setups when [speaking of AI-generated Assets marketplaces](https://docs.storyprotocol.xyz/docs/ai-generated-assets-marketplace).

 > *"Use ZKP or simple hash of prompt to validate that the marketplace is running infringement checks without revealing prompts".*

 <br>

-Therefore, we conclude this work by discussing further privacy enhancements through a zero-knowledge protocol, which is designed to verify the truth of information without revealing the information itself.
+Therefore, we conclude this work by briefly touching further privacy enhancements through a zero-knowledge protocol, which is designed to verify the truth of information without revealing the information itself.
 In other words, a verifier can convince themselves that a prover possesses knowledge of a secret parameter (called a witness) satisfying some relation, without revealing the witness to the verifier or anyone else.

 <br>